hasura/ndc-azure-cosmos-connector/docs/development.md

 The `--configuration` directory should contain the configuration file generated in the previous step.

-Alternatively, to use a local Azure Cosmos emulator, start the connector with the following command,
+Alternatively, to use a local Azure Cosmos DB for NoSQL emulator, start the connector with the following command,

 ```sh
 npm run start serve -- --configuration connector_config_emulator.json